Get above the Big Smoke in the Shard or the Eye, or visit the fabled Tower

 On Dec 1, 2001 the British Government scrapped entry charges to many of Britain’s best museums and galleries.
 Any visitor to London should take advantage of the opportunity to see as many as possible.
 The British Museum is full of fantastic art and artifacts - including the original Rosetta Stone that allowed researchers to crack the code of Egyptian hieroglyphics.
 The Natural History Museum contains some 70 million plant, animal, fossil, rock and mineral specimens.
 As well, the Tate Gallery and Tate Modern always delight.

 New York has Broadway, London has the West End, and… well, there is no third place; London is one of the two best places in the world to see theater (or as Londoners say: “thee-ah-tre”).
-Highlights include the evergreen Lion King (20+ years and counting), award-magnet Matilda, and the raunchy (yet heartwarming) Book of Mormon.
-Most of the restaurants in the Theatre District have a 'pre-show menu', designed to get you well-fed and out the door in time for the curtain to drop.
+Highlights include the evergreen Lion King (20+ years and counting), tear-jerking Les Miserables, and everyone’s guiltiest pleasure, Mamma Mia.
+Most of the restaurants in the Theatre District have a 'pre-show menu', designed to get you well-fed and out the door in time for the curtain to part.

 Tower of London